simple-multi-rake/multi_rake/README.rst

    :target: https://www.codefactor.io/repository/github/vgrabovets/multi_rake
    :alt: CodeFactor

+This is a fork of https://github.com/vgrabovets/multi_rake with cld2 dependency removed to make installation easier.

 Features
 --------
-- Automatic keyword extraction from text written in any language
+- (Removed) Automatic keyword extraction from text written in any language
 - No need to know language of text beforehand
 - No need to have list of stopwords
 - 26 languages are currently available, for the rest - stopwords are generated from provided text